 The board is a standard 36x36mm size so you won’t need to worry about space.
 Signal connection is very flexible, you can either use the solder pads, or the plastic header.
 There is an onboard 12V voltage regulator which is also a great addition.

-I have been using the TekkoS 30A 4in1 in my ultralight racer for a while now and it’s been great.
-I really like the idea of using it with the Kakute F4 V2 FC, one cable and you are done!
+I have been using the Tekko32 30A 4in1 in my ultralight racer for a while now and it’s been great.
+It works great with the Kakute F4/F7 FC, one cable and you are done!
 They are actually being sold as a combo and I think it’s a pretty sweet solution.

 Racerstar REV35 35A 4in1 BLHeli_S ESC

-The Racerstar REV35 35A 4in1 is one of the cheapest 4in1 ESC.
-Interestingly it has an identical appearance to the Holybro TekkoS 4in1 we just mentioned, it’s probably just a rebranded product.
+The Racerstar REV35 35A 4in1 is one of the cheapest 4in1 ESC in this list.
+Interestingly it has an identical appearance to the Holybro TekkoS 4in1 we previously recommended, it’s probably just a rebranded product.

 Top ESC’s in the past

 Emax Bullet 30A ESC

 Maybe one of the smallest and lightest in its class, the EMAX Bullet 30A weights only 3.9g.
 It comes with heatsink for better cooling as well as providing extra protection against physical damage, such as prop strike.
 The price is also very competitive comparing to other ESC’s.